truenas/documentation/content/Contributing/Applications/_index.md

 {{< /truetable >}}
 {{< /expand >}}

-### Requesting Edits to Existing Articles
+### Suggesting Edits to Existing Articles
-Click **Edit Article** at the top of the Documentation Hub article to request changes to an existing article.
+Click **Edit Article** at the top of the Documentation Hub article to suggest changes to an existing article.

 Refer to the [Content Updates]({{< relref "/Contributing/Documentation/ContentUpdate.md" >}}) article for more details.